Case Study: Social Media Agency Manages 120 Instagram Accounts Safely on Databay Mobile Proxies

 • Anti-detect browser stack: Agency used Multilogin profiles, one per Instagram account.
 Profile fingerprints were set to match Android or iOS devices consistent with the assigned carrier country.

 • Session-id mapping: Each Instagram account was assigned a stable sticky session ID in the Databay mobile proxy username.
 Example: USER-zone-mobile-countryCode-de-carrier-telekom-sessionId-acct001.
-The session ID persisted through the agency's daily ops, ensuring each account always exited from the same mobile IP during each login session.
+The session ID held through the agency's daily ops, so each account always exited from the same mobile IP during each login session.

 • Carrier diversity: 40 accounts were distributed across 5 German carriers (Telekom, Vodafone, O2, Congstar, 1&1) rather than concentrating on one.

-• Warmup protocol: 30 pilot accounts that had previously been on residential IPs were migrated progressively, with each account running a 7-day reduced-activity warmup after IP-type change.
+• Warmup protocol: 30 pilot accounts that had previously been on residential IPs were migrated progressively.
+Each account ran a 7-day reduced-activity warmup after the IP-type change.

 The agency opted for the Silver mobile tier at $5.50/GB.
-Monthly bandwidth estimate for 120 accounts at moderate activity: 90 GB / month, approximately $495/month in proxy cost, versus approximately $180/month on their previous residential setup.
+Monthly bandwidth estimate for 120 accounts at moderate activity: 90 GB / month, roughly $495/month in proxy cost, versus roughly $180/month on their previous residential setup.

 The Results